-A portion of the cash compensation for NEOs is in the form of direct profit participation, based on meeting targeted metrics as set by the Board at the beginning of the fiscal year.
-The total bonus amount which is set at 25% of base salary is calculated based on meeting each of the following targets - EBITDA, Earned Revenue (as defined in the Company's MD&A), earnings per share and working capital.
-Thus, NEOs are encouraged to grow corporate profits and positive cash flow, an objective that is aligned with the interests of the Company's stakeholders.
-The Company does not publicly disclose the specific targets for the four metrics on the basis that it believes a reasonable person would consider that disclosing such information would seriously prejudice the Company's interests pursuant to the exemption set out in Form 51-102F6V, Item 2.6(4).
+A portion of the cash compensation for NEOs is in the form of direct profit participation, based on meeting certain financial and strategic metrics.
+The Company does not publicly disclose the specific targets on the basis that it believes a reasonable person would consider that disclosing such information would seriously prejudice the Company's interests pursuant to the exemption set out in Form 51-102F6V, Item 2.6(4).
 Similar approaches to direct profit participation are present at other levels of the organization in addition to the executive level.

 For NEOs with employment contracts, the negotiated percentages do not fluctuate, although the amount of the bonus will fluctuate in relation to the underlying metrics.
-The pre-tax profit calculation excludes extraordinary items, as determined by the Company's Independent Auditor.
+For more details with respect to the NEOs' bonuses, please see section "Employment, Consulting and Management Agreements - Material Provisions" above.